door7302/demo-closed-loop/README.md

 ST2WEB_HTTPS=1
 ```

-Then you need to edit `grafana.ini` config file to enable SSL as well.
-For that, edit the following file and change the variable like that. **Keep the names and paths of certificate and key unchanged.**
+Next, you need to edit the `grafana.ini` configuration file to enable SSL.
+To do this, modify the following file and update the variables as shown below. **Keep the certificate and key filenames and paths unchanged.**

 ```shell
 cat /opt/grafana/grafana.ini